Defensive Driving in North Dakota

 Many users are finding it more convenient to complete the course online.
 This allows you to work on the course at your own pace and complete it anywhere you have Internet access.

-If you opt for an online defensive driving course, you might be required to complete it within a specified timeframe, commonly 180 days after signing up.
+If you opt for an online defensive driving course, you might be required to complete it within a specified timeframe after signing up.
 If you do not successfully complete your course within the required time, you may fail the course and not be eligible for a refund.
 Check with your course provider for specific information.

 A North Dakota defensive driving course is approximately 4 hours long; however, this may vary depending on your course provider.
 The lessons are usually broken up into single subject-based chapters that teach the safe driving habits of a responsible and more defensive driver.